Last Updated February 3, 2022

 If you become a resident of one of these countries, you should make sure that any income you earn overseas or remit into the country isn’t taxable as local source income; consult a tax advisor.

-Costa Rica has long been the second residence of choice for American retirees and investor expats.
+If you’re looking for countries with lowest taxes for retirees, Costa Rica has long been the second residence of choice and one of the best countries to retire for American retirees and investor expats retiring out the US.

 The requirements have become more stringent in recent years, but anyone with $2,500 in monthly income that they bring into Costa Rica can become a resident.